razor-x/archrc/README.md

 $ cd archrc
 ```

-Bootstrap the dependencies for archrc
+Bootstrap the dependencies for archrc by passing in the hostname of the new system

 ```
-./bootstrap.sh
+./bootstrap.sh <hostname>
 ```

 Install configuration and packages